 - Know from anywhere.
 Connect Nest Protect to Wi-Fi and it will send an alert to your phone if the alarm goes off or the batteries run low.

 - App Silence.
 Nest Protect is the first alarm you can hush from your phone.
 Simply walk to the Nest Protect that noticed the problem and open the Nest app.

 Wyze Cam 1080p HD Indoor Wireless Smart Home Camera with Night Vision, 2-Way Audio – Rest comfortably knowing that your home is being protected, inside or out.
 This very reasonable camera can use facial recognition to know when to alert or not to when you have someone in your home.
 At such a low price, many people opt to have several of these for different areas.

-Teckin Mini Smart Outlet Wifi Socket with Timer Function – These outlets give you the ability to control any appliances in your home remotely using timers/schedules or your voice or phone app.
+WiFi Heavy Duty Smart Plug Outlet, No Hub Required with Timer Function – These outlets give you the ability to control any appliances in your home remotely using timers/schedules or your voice or phone app.